 iCloud Photo Library is probably the easiest way to keep your photos on Mac and iPhone in sync, but you do need a newer Mac that can get the Photos app on it (macOS Yosemite and later).
 Here's how to enable the iCloud Photo Library.

 - Launch the Photos app on your Mac.

-- Click Photos in the top left of the menu bar and select Preferences (or just click cmd and , on the keyboard).
+- Click Photos in the top left of the menu bar and select Preferences (or click the Command and , keys on the keyboard).